 National Archaeological Museum

 Within the park is the National Archaeological Museum (Musée National de Carthage), which has a very interesting collection of material.
-Exhibits offer information about the course of the excavations, a model of Punic Carthage, Punic and Early Christian antiquities, jewellery and ornaments, everyday objects, clay masks, little heads in coloured glass paste with large staring eyes, funerary stelae, sarcophagi, mosaics and models of the Tophet and the Capitol built by the Romans on the ruins of Punic Carthage.
+Exhibits offer information about the course of the excavations; a model of Punic Carthage; Punic and Early Christian antiquities, jewelry, and ornaments; everyday objects; clay masks; little heads in colored glass paste with large staring eyes; funerary stelae; sarcophagi; mosaics; and models of the Tophet and the Capitol built by the Romans on the ruins of Punic Carthage.
 The museum gardens are an attraction also worth visiting.
-Amid the greenery are a variety of ancient remains and a 3 m high marble statue commemorating Louis IX (though in fact the statue is a likeness of the Emperor Charles V).
+Amid the greenery are a variety of ancient remains and a three-meter-high marble statue commemorating Louis IX (though in fact the statue is a likeness of the Emperor Charles V).

-The Quarter Magon excavation site is in a small park near the Archaeological Park, and is useful to visit to feel an impression of the development of the town in Punic times.
-Immediately behind the sea wall (5th century BC), which just before the Third Punic War was 13 m high, was the craftsmen's quarter, beyond this were larger houses, and beyond these again luxurious villas with richly patterned terrazzo floors.
-There is a small museum with models of the Punic town walls, houses and streets, pavement mosaics of the Punic period and a model of the ancient quarries at El Haouaria.
+The Quarter Magon excavation site is in a small park near the Archaeological Park and is useful to visit to feel an impression of the development of the town in Punic times.
+Immediately behind the seawall (5th century BC), which just before the Third Punic War was 13 meters high, was the craftsmen's quarter.
+Beyond this were larger houses, and beyond these again, luxurious villas with richly patterned terrazzo floors.
+There is a small museum, with models of the Punic town walls, houses, and streets; pavement mosaics of the Punic period; and a model of the ancient quarries at El Haouaria.

 In the 5th century BC, the Carthaginians built workshops here, which later gave place to houses.
-After the destruction of Carthage the hill remained unoccupied and it was only in the reign of Roman Emperor Augustus that the summit of the hill was levelled off.
+After the destruction of Carthage, the hill remained unoccupied, and it was only in the reign of Roman Emperor Augustus that the summit of the hill was leveled off.
 It destroyed the Punic remains, which included a temple of Eshmun (Asklepios), and led to the construction of a huge forum and Capitol.
-This was the starting-point of the two main axes of Roman Carthage, the decumanus running from east to west and the cardo from north to south.
+This was the starting-point of the two main axes of Roman Carthage: the decumanus, running from east to west, and the cardo, from north to south.
 During excavations under the church and the monastery, various Roman remains were found, which are now displayed in the Bardo Museum.

-This hill was the central feature of the Punic settlement, and the later Romans sliced some 6 m off the 70 m summit in order to make a broader platform for their imperial buildings.
-Today the hill is crowned by the Cathedral of Saint Louis, built in 1890 and dedicated to King Louis IX, who died here in 1270 during the siege of Tunis.
+This hill was the central feature of the Punic settlement, and during the later Roman era, the Roman city builders sliced some six meters off the 70-meter summit in order to make a broader platform for their imperial buildings.
+Today, the hill is crowned by the Cathedral of Saint Louis, built in 1890 and dedicated to King Louis IX, who died here in 1270 during the siege of Tunis.
 From the summit, tourists can enjoy fine views across the entire Carthage area.

-The 2nd century Roman theatre is found on Avenue Reine Didon, built into a hillside facing the sea.
+The 2nd-century Roman theater is found on Avenue Reine Didon, built into a hillside facing the sea.
 There is seating for 5,000 spectators.
 The stage, slightly raised, is backed by a scenae frons (stage wall).
-Immediately adjoining the theatre is the Park of the Roman Villas.
+Immediately adjoining the theater is the Park of the Roman Villas.
 Once a Punic cemetery (in which a number of shaft graves are still to be seen), the site was later occupied by the peristyle villas of wealthy Romans.
-One 3rd century house, the Villa des Volières, has been restored.
-From the terrace, on which there are a number of fragments of sculpture, there is a fine view over Carthage, the Presidential Palace below, the Gulf of Tunis and Cap Bon beyond.
+One 3rd-century house, the Villa des Volières, has been restored.
+From the terrace, on which there are a number of fragments of sculpture, there is a fine view over Carthage, the Presidential Palace below, the Gulf of Tunis, and Cap Bon beyond.

-Just 1 km northwest of Byrsa Hill is the 2nd century Roman amphitheatre, a five-story structure with seating for some 50,000 spectators and an arena that could be flooded for naumachias (mock naval battles).
+Just one kilometer northwest of Byrsa Hill is the 2nd-century Roman amphitheater, a five-story structure with seating for some 50,000 spectators and an arena that could be flooded for mock naval battles.
 Apart from its massive foundations and a few underground rooms, however, the whole structure has been destroyed.
-During the persecution of Christians in AD 202, St Perpetua, her slave-girl Felicitas and others were martyred here by being trampled to death by a wild cow.
+During the persecution of Christians in AD 202, St. Perpetua, her slave-girl Felicitas, and others were martyred here by being trampled to death by a wild cow.
 A marble column erected by the Pères Blancs commemorates them.
-St Cyprian was beheaded here in AD 258, the first African bishop to be martyred, and St Augustine lectured in the arena.
+St. Cyprian was beheaded here in AD 258, the first African bishop to be martyred, and St. Augustine lectured in the arena.

-On the opposite side of the street from the amphitheatre, a footpath leads to the La Malga cisterns, built by the Romans to store water brought from the Zaghouan hills in an aqueduct 132 km long.
+On the opposite side of the street from the amphitheater, a footpath leads to the La Malga cisterns, built by the Romans to store water brought from the Zaghouan hills in an aqueduct 132-kilometers long.
 Only 15 of the original 24 cisterns are now left.

-Along Rue Hannibal lies the old Punic harbour, with two basins in which the mightiest fleet in the Mediterranean once laid at anchor.
-It's a sleepy, nondescript place now, but according to the ancient sources the commercial harbour was in the shape of a rectangle measuring 456 m by 356 m, linked with the sea by a channel 20 m wide.
-The naval harbour to the north, which was surrounded by a high wall, had a diameter of 325 m.
+Along Rue Hannibal lies the old Punic harbor, with two basins in which the mightiest fleet in the Mediterranean once laid at anchor.
+It's a sleepy, non-descript place now, but according to the ancient sources, the commercial harbor was in the shape of a rectangle measuring 456 meters by 356 meters, linked with the sea by a channel 20 meters wide.
+The naval harbor to the north, which was surrounded by a high wall, had a diameter of 325 meters.
 A channel giving it direct access to the sea was constructed only during the Third Punic War.
-The naval harbour alone had moorings for some 220 vessels, both along the landward side and round the island.
+The naval harbor alone had moorings for some 220 vessels, both along the landward side and around the island.